 6. Don't take it off

 A fitness tracker is only useful if it's on your wrist, but it's easy to forget it when you leave the house, particularly if you're not used to wearing one, so try to wear it as much as possible.
-Many, such as the UA Band, are water resistant so can be taken in the shower and only really need removing to charge.
+Many are water resistant so can be taken in the shower and only really need removing to charge.

-When you do charge it either set a reminder on your phone to put it back on later or try and charge it at the same time every day – overnight for example – so you get into a routine.
+When you do charge it either set a reminder on your phone to put it back on later or try and charge it at the same time every day – overnight, for example – so you get into a routine.
+You could even go for a fitness tracker with long battery life, such as the Withings Steel HR Sport that can last for over a month from a single charge.

 Not only will that ensure you have it on for every workout but you'll also be getting activity data throughout the day, which can be useful for building a complete picture of your movement.